 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-labor occurs when the uterus contracts and your cervix opens earlier than normal.
+occurs when the uterus contracts and your cervix opens earlier than normal.
 The cervix is the opening of your uterus.
-In preterm labor, contractions are strong enough and occur often enough to allow the cervix to open for delivery of your baby.
-Preterm labor happens after the 20th week of pregnancy but before the 37th week of pregnancy.
-An early labor could cause you to have your baby before he is ready to be born.
+Preterm labor happens after the 20th week of pregnancy but before the 37th week.
+You may have premature rupture of membranes (PROM).
+PROM means your water broke before labor began.
+An early labor could cause you to have your baby before he or she is ready to be born.

 Common signs and symptoms include the following: